vpKumaravel/NEAR/README.md

 Journal of Neuroscience 6 December 2023, 43 (49) 8487-8503; DOI: 10.1523/JNEUROSCI.0886-23.2023

 [2] Gemignani, J.; Gervain, J. A Within-Subject Multimodal NIRS-EEG Classifier for Infant Data.
 Sensors 2024, 24, 4161. https://doi.org/10.3390/s24134161

+### License

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version. <br />

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details. <br />

+You should have received a copy of the GNU General Public License along with this program; if not, see http://www.gnu.org/licenses/.

+Disclaimer: This software does not come with any warranty.
+It is meant only for research purposes and not clinical diagnosis.